jennymalmoe/BeachPlease/README.md

 ### Design Choices

 **Colorscheme**
-The site represents highend and feminine values, with a clear message, and offer.
-The colors are soft, warm, inviting, encouraging, and modern.
-Characteristics that attract women.
-I added some accent colors (bright yellow and turquoise) that are used for emphasis my color scheme.
-These accent colors are bold and vivid and are used spairingly to create an eye catcing moment (used on call to actions buttons and alert bar foremost).
+The page consists of a white base with pastel colors and black text and elements such as button and icons.
+The choice of pastel colors was made because the sites beautiful images of the beaches is supposed to be in focus.
+By avoiding bright colors and have a clean site, the images of the beaches gets the attention by the user.
+Warm soft colors offer tranquility.
+I added black as an accent color wich is bold and vivid and are used spairingly to make the text/information to stand out and be as clear as possible.
+Black is used on call to actions buttons and icons as well, when you hover them, they turn to the pastel soft summer like color palette.

 ![color_scheme](assets/images/color_scheme.png)